Friday, April 27, 2012

 With a whisk combine the pear vinegar and mustard with the mayonnaise in a small bowl.
 Season with fresh cracked black pepper and salt if necessary to taste.
 As a salad dressing, this will dress four dinner salads.

 Any of the ingredients can be adjusted up or down to suit your taste.
 In fact, Nan never measures the ingredients for this salad - she just uses a heaping spoon of this and a dash of that.
-Also, in our kitchen we have tried this with other styles of mustard with great results, including spicy mustard and even a blood orange mustard.

 Have fun with this recipe – let us know how it turned out in your kitchen!